cryogen-project/cryogen-docs/resources/templates/md/docs/writing-posts.md

 ### Images and Markdown

 Normally, you'd want to include images in your posts by referring to the absolute path of the image in your Markdown content.
-If I were keeping my images under a folder called `img`, I would link to it like so:
+If you were keeping your images under a folder called `img`, you would link to it like so:

 ```
 ![Image 1](/img/img01.png)